Lexie Alford

 Alexis Rose Alford (born April 10, 1998), also known as Lexie Limitless, is an American adventure traveler and YouTuber who is notable for traveling to 195 countries before reaching the age of twenty-two.
 Alford was awarded two Guinness World Records; being the "Youngest person to travel to all sovereign countries" and being the "Youngest female to travel to all sovereign countries" at the age of 21 years, 177 days.

 Early life

 Alford was born and raised in Nevada City, California to a traveling family.
 She decided by the age of two that she wanted to explore the world.
 Her parents were travel agents from whom she learned the skills of booking reservations and planning an itinerary.
 After graduating high school, she received an associate degree at a community college at the age of 18.
-Her love of travel was inspired by the mole people in the Disney movie Atlantis: The Lost Empire.
+Her love of travel was inspired by the mole people in the Disney film Atlantis: The Lost Empire.